briel0/roblox-studio-scripts/BowlingSystem/README.md

 🚀 How to Install

 Move LeaderboardSystem to ServerScriptService.
-Save your pin model as TargetPin in ServerStorage.
+Save your pin model in Workspace.
-Press Play and type !reset in chat to spawn a pin.